Cave Junction system resiliency

 Progress to-date

 • The Caves Highway 1 and Caves Highway 2 projects have completed surveys, design and permitting.
-Conductor and poles are currently being replaced and the project is expected to be completed in July 2025.
+Conductor and poles are currently being replaced.

 • The Chapman Creek Road projects have completed surveys, design and permitting.
-Construction is underway and the project is expected to be completed in July 2025.
+Construction is underway.

 • The Rockydale Road projects:

 • The Waldo Road project is under construction.
-Conductor and poles are currently being replaced, and the project is expected to be completed by the end of 2025.
+Conductor and poles are currently being replaced.

 Learn more